Regular and Substantive Interaction (RSI)

 Reference: Senate Taskforce Report to Academic Senate, April 11, 2024 (links to references are at the bottom)

-February 2020: The full Academic Senate approved the process.
+February 2020: The full Academic Senate approved the rubric and process.
 However, before the process could be negotiated, the COVID-19 pandemic began, creating urgent priorities and the need for processes that allowed the entire campus to move to online operations.

 Reference: Senate Taskforce Report to Academic Senate, April 11, 2024 (links to references are at the bottom)